Quasilocal Smarr relation for an asymptotically flat spacetime: The quasilocal formulation

 So the Euler's theorem yields the following relation

-where a new term $PA$ arise.
-When $r$ goes to infinity the surface pressure $P$ vanishes and the quasilocal Smarr relation is recovered to the form of (\ref{eq:SmarrE}).
+where a new term $PA$ arises.
+When $r$ goes to infinity the surface pressure $P$ vanishes and the quasilocal Smarr relation is restored to (\ref{eq:SmarrE}).
 The electric potential (\ref{eq:QLEP}) should be measured by an observer placed at $r=R$ to be consistent with the Tolman temperature (\ref{eq:TolmanT}).
-In Einstein-Maxwell-Diltaton theory, a dilaton field, $\phi(r)$, somehow can be involved with a quasilocal energy.
-In that case, the dilaton field can be taken into account to the Smarr relation in a form of $\Pi_{\textrm{R}} \phi$ where $\Pi_{\textrm{R}}$ is a conjugate variable of $\phi(R)$ and defined by \cite{Creighton:1995au}
+When considering Einstein-Maxwell-Diltaton theory we should investigate the participation of a dilaton field, $\phi(r)$, to the quasilocal Smarr relation.
+The conjugate variable of the dilaton field is defined by \cite{Creighton:1995au}

-at $r=R$.
-However since the length dimension of the dilaton field $\phi \propto [L]^{0}$ it contrubes $0 \; \Pi_{\textrm{R}} \phi$ to the quasilocal Smarr relation.
-Thus this term dose not present in (\ref{eq:quasiSmarr}).
+where the dilaton potential $\Pi_{\textrm{R}}$ is calibrated to be zero at infinity.
+However since the length dimension of the dilaton field is $\phi \propto [L]^{0}$ it does not contrube to the quasilocal Smarr relation.

 If we expand this argument into $n$-dimensional spacetime, each variable has a length dimension as